TheMarlboroMan/libdansdl2/README.md

 - Remove the renderer from the render functions: it doesn't do anything there anymore.
 - Do over the patterned bitmap thing...
 GL_REPEAT modes apply to a full texture so there are worthless.
 - Integrate "patterned bitmap" with "bitmap"...
 Could use a new parameter "pincel" that defaults to rect size.
+- Integrate box with polygon in the primitives?????.
+Would remove yet another class.